notqmail/notqmail/THOUGHTS.md

 than NFS, someone who breaks in via NFS won't be able to wipe out the operating system -- he'll merely be able to wipe out all user files.
 This clueless policy means that, for example, all the qmail users have to be replaced by root.
-See what I mean by ``enemy''? ...
+See what I mean by "enemy"? ...
 Basic NFS comments:
 Aside from the cryptographic problem of having hosts communicate securely, it's obvious that there's an administrative problem of mapping client uids to server uids.
 If a host is secure and under your control,